kurron/aws-study-group-labs/README.md

 1. `curl lb-dns-name:80/ | python -m json.tool`

 ## Classic ELB Failover
-1. Create a script to continually hit the ELB
+1. Create a script to continually hit the ELB (see below)
 1. Run it and note the `served-by` value.
 It should change with each request.
 1. Also note the `calculated-return-path` and how it reflects the "outside" view
 1. Note how we hit the balancer at port `80` but the service lives at `8080`